-- b.
-Persons or other entities who engage in the plugging of seismic holes and are not a regular full-time employee of the seismic company, owner, or operator shall have posted with the director Administrator a surety bond in favor of the Department.
+b.
+Persons or other entities who engage in-the plugging of seismic holes and are not a regular full-time employee of the seismic company, owner, or operator shall have posted with the director Administrator a surety bond in favor of the Department.
 Said bond shall be on a form prescribed by the Department and in the amount of five thousand dollars (\$5,000).
-The condition of the bond shall comply with the Oil and Gas Conservation Law Act, these rules, and the regulations and orders of the Commission and or the Department. - 04.
-Newspaper Notice.
+The condition of the bond shall comply with the Oil and Gas Conservation Law Act, these rules, and the regulations and orders of the Commission-and or the Department.
+(3-18-22)()

+04. Newspaper Notice.
 Before a geophysical contractor conducts the beginning geophysical operations, the geophysical contractor shall publish a legal notice in a newspaper of general circulation in the county where the survey will be conducted.
 The notice shall stateing the nature and approximate time period of the seismic operations.
-These requirements do not apply to operations conducted within a well or conducted by aerial surveys. - 05.
-Owner and Occupant Notification.
-No entry shall be made by any person to person may conduct seismic operations, upon the lands where such seismic operations are to be conducted, without the permit holder having first given notice at least thirty (30) calendar days prior to commencement of field seismic operations, or at the time permission is granted if less than thirty (30) days. - a.
-The notice shall be in writing and given either personally or by certified United States mail to the following persons: (3-18-22) - i.
-Surface owners reflected in the tax records of the counties where the lands are located, at the mailing addresses identified for such surface owners in such records; (3-18-22) - ii.
-Occupants residing on the lands who are not the surface owners, if it can be reasonably ascertained that there are such occupants; and (3-18-22) - iii.
-Owners or operators of oil and gas wells within the seismic survey area, as reflected in Department records.
-(3-18-22) - b.
-The notice shall contain the following: (3-18-22) - i.
-Name of the person or entity that is conducting the seismic operations; (3-18-22) - ii.
+These requirements do not apply to operations conducted within a well or conducted by aerial surveys.

+a.
+The notice shall be in writing and given either personally or by certified United States mail to the following persons: (3-18-22)

+i.
+Surface owners reflected in the tax records of the counties where the lands are located, at the mailing addresses identified for such surface owners in such records; (3-18-22)

+ii.
+Occupants residing on the lands who are not the surface owners, if it can be reasonably ascertained that there are such occupants; and (3-18-22)

+iii.
+Owners or operators of oil and gas wells within the seismic survey area, as reflected in Department (3-18-22)

+- b.The notice shall contain the following:(3-18-22)i.Name of the person or entity that is conducting the seismic operations;(3-18-22) - ii.
 Proposed location of the seismic operations; and (3-18-22) - iii.
 Approximate date the person or entity proposes to commence seismic operations.
 (3-18-22) - 06.
 Department Notifications.
+(3-18-22)

-(3-18-22) - a.
+a.
 The permit holder shall also notify the Department within five (5) business days of the commencement and completion of each seismic operation.
+(3-18-22)

-(3-18-22) - b.
+b.
 Before beginning geophysical operations other than seismic operations, the geophysical contractor shall file a notice of intention to do so with the Department.
 Said notice shall describe the geophysical method to be used and be accompanied by a map of a scale of one (1) inch equals two (2) miles showing the location of the project.
+(3-18-22)

 07. Reports and Notices Required.
+(3-18-22)